aquarapid/vitess_examples/dockerlocal/minimizing_memory_usage.md

-By default, when launching Vitess in a Docker container with MySQL 8.0 (or later versions of 5.7), the default memory consumption might be rather high.
+By default, when launching Vitess in a Docker container the default memory consumption might be rather high.

 This can be seen from the following example: